brimoran/Linux-on-ASUS-C101PA/README.md

 ## Aims

-The Asus C101PA ia a highly portable 10.1 inch Chromebook that is ideal to take on trips.
+The Asus C101PA is a highly portable 10.1 inch Chromebook that is ideal to take on trips.

 I love the form factor of this machine but unfortunately the hard drive is only 16 GB so space is at a premium.
 We will therefore have to be very careful about what we install.

-My minimal needs are to have working installs of R and LaTeX to enable me to finish off documents on the go... but we'll see what else we can get away with.
+My minimal needs are to have working installs of R and LaTeX to enable me to finish off charts and documents on the go... but we'll see what else we can get away with.

 ## What comes with the standard Linux container?

-After creating the Linux container I have 7.1 GB available according to the Files app.
+After creating the Linux container I have 7.1 GB of free space available according to the Files app.

 To see what we are dealing with here: